hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 ---
 ---

-We enforce the implementation of `Get User By ID` and `Update User Balance By ID` by providing interface that must be implemented by anyone who want to use the service.
+We enforce the implementation of `Get User By ID` and `Update User Balance By ID` by providing an interface that must be implemented by anyone who wants to use the service.

 ```
 // Models